d8th/stTtt/README.md

 The recommended way to view the source is via Pharo itself.

-1. Click on the tab entitled `BoardTest` at the bottom of the Pharo window.
+1. Click on the tab entitled `BoardMorphTest` at the bottom of the Pharo window.
 2. The System Browser should appear.

 You can run tests and browse the source all from within this one window.